ooi18/IP2Location-Python/docs/source/quickstart.md

     <https://www.ip2location.com>

 :::{note}
 An outdated BIN database was provided in the databases folder for your testing.
 You are recommended to visit the above links to download the latest BIN database.

-You can also sign up for IP2Location Web Service to lookup by IP2Location API.
 :::

 ## Requirements